The Abecedarian Approach

 The long term positive results found in three randomized, controlled trials of the Abecedarian Approach are now known throughout the world and form a major part of the evidence that supports our current belief in the efficacy of high quality early childhood programs.
 Ongoing follow-up of the original research samples has demonstrated long-term:

-Recently, a randomized study in India, Pakistan, and Zambia found that children from low-resource families who received the Abecedarian Approach delivered through bi-weekly home visits improved in cognitive development over the first 3 years of life.
-By 36 months of age the children from low-resource families caught up with and equalled their higher-resource peers in cognitive development.
+More recently, a randomized study in India, Pakistan, and Zambia found that children from low-resource families who received the Abecedarian Approach delivered through bi-weekly home visits improved in cognitive development over the first 3 years of life.
+By 36 months of age, the children from low-resource families caught up with and equaled their higher-resource peers in cognitive development.
 (Bann, Wallendar, Do, et al., 2016

-Since 1972, the Abecedarian Approach has been used successfully in center-based care, home visiting programs, family day care homes, and public school pre-K settings.
-Today, the Abecedarian Approach is recognized as an evidence-based, proven program that integrates basic principles of human learning and development into a fun, affordable, and effective approach to early childhood education.
+Since 1972, the Abecedarian Approach has been used successfully in center-based child care, home visiting programs, family child care homes, and public-school pre-Kindergarten settings.
+Today, the Abecedarian Approach is recognized as an evidence-based, proven curriculum approach that forms basic principles of human learning and development into play-based, affordable, and effective strategies for early childhood education.
+The Abecedarian Approach clearly demonstrates that early interventions can create a lasting change in children’s lives.

 View this excerpt about the Abecedarian Approach from a National Geographic documentary.

-Visit the website Community of Change: The ripple effect of an enriched early child development initiative, which documents a research study into how the Abecedarian Approach influenced the children, families, and caregivers of a Canadian child care centre.
+Visit the website Community of Change: The ripple effect of an enriched early child development initiative, which documents a research study into how the Abecedarian Approach influenced the children, families, and caregivers of a child care centre in Winnipeg Manitoba, Canada.

 Logos of Red River College and the Abecedarian Approach